christian-posta/scripted-solo-demos/agentgateway/README.md

 We will also want body support in the policy engine.
 So we should optionally include the body (https://github.com/agentgateway/agentgateway/pull/578)

-_Note: Until the https://github.com/agentgateway/agentgateway/pull/578 is fixed, we may not be able to demo this very well_

 Should deny this: